MolCellBiol-tsukuba/DeMemSeg/README.md

 ### For Windows Users
 Windows users should utilize **WSL2 (Windows Subsystem for Linux 2)** with a compatible Linux distribution (e.g., Ubuntu 20.04 LTS or later).
 WSL2 provides a robust Linux environment on Windows that fully supports Docker and GPU acceleration.
 - For Docker installation on WSL2, see the [Docker Desktop WSL 2 backend documentation](https://docs.docker.com/desktop/wsl/).

-> **Why Docker?**
-> Setting up deep learning environments with specific GPU library versions (CUDA, cuDNN, PyTorch, TensorFlow, etc.) can be a significant hurdle.
-Docker containers pre-package all necessary components, ensuring version compatibility and greatly simplifying the setup process.
-This allows you to focus on the research rather than troubleshooting environment issues.

 ---
 <br>